-It is advisable to have a Yamaha dealer service the wheel.

-Securely support the motorcycle so there is no danger of it falling over.
+- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so there is no danger of it falling over. - 1.
+Place the motorcycle on the centerstand. - 2.
+Remove the speedometer cable from the front wheel side.

-1. Remove the speedometer cable from the front wheel side.
+- 1. Speedomater cable - 3.
+Remove the front fork brace together with the fender.

-1 Speedometer cable

-2. Loosen the pinch bolt and wheel axle.
+4. Loosen the pinch bolt.